 CONTACT A TEXAS WORK INJURY LAWYER

-We believe that employers have an obligation to provide a safe workplace for their employees, and we vigorously defend the rights of workers injured by the negligence of other parties.
-If you suffered serious injuries or your loved one was killed in a workplace accident in the greater Houston area, make sure to contact Williams Hart as soon as possible.
+We believe that employers have an obligation to provide a safe workplace for their employees.
+With this in mind, we vigorously defend the rights of workers injured by the negligence of other parties.
+If you suffered serious injuries or your loved one was killed in a workplace accident in the greater Houston area.
+You should contact Williams Hart as soon as possible.

 FREQUENTLY ASKED QUESTIONS